Ivan Crnojević: Return to Zeta

 After Sultan Mehmed II's death in May 1481, Ivan Crnojević disembarked near Dubrovnik in June 1481.
 Using the civil war that erupted between Mehmed's sons, Bayezid II and Cem, he restored control over Zeta and Žabljak with the help of the people that welcomed him gladly as a liberator and supported by forces under Skanderbeg's son Gjon Kastrioti II.

 The new Ottoman sultan Bayezid accepted Ivan as his vassal.
 In order to guarantee his loyalty to the Sultan, Ivan sent his youngest son Staniša and several of his friends to the sultan's court in 1482.

 The center of his renewed realm was at Obod above the Crnojević River.
 Wishing to preserve the realm of Zeta and its independence from the Ottomans because he didn't feel safe at the edge and the border, Ivan moved its capital deeper into the hills to a more easily defended location in the field of Cetinje at the foot of Mount Lovćen.
 He had his court built in 1482 and the monastery of the Mother of Christ in Cetinje as a personal endowment to the Serbian Orthodox Church in 1484, thus founding Cetinje as a town.
 His court and the monastery are the first recorded renessaince buildings in Montenegro.
 He also moved the seat of the Metropolitanate of Zeta to the Old Cetinje Monastery, where he was buried upon his death in 1490.

 Legacy

-Ivan commissioned the carving of intricate Gothic headstones for his parents, Mara Kastrioti and Stefan Crnojević in the Church of the Assumption of the Holy Mother of God at Kom Monastery.
+Ivan commissioned the carving of intricate Gothic headstones for his parents at Kom.